-ARTICLE 10(7) - SPECIFIC MEASURES
+Article 10 (7) - Specific measures

-"Each Contracting Party shall accord to Investments in its Area of Investors of another Contracting Party, and their related activities including management, maintenance, use, enjoyment or disposal, treatment no less favourable than that which it accords to Investments of its own Investors or of the Investors of any other Contracting Party or any third state and their related activities including management, maintenance, use, enjoyment or disposal, whichever is the most favourable."
+Each Contracting Party shall accord to investments in its area of investors of another Contracting Party, and their related activities including management, maintenance, use, enjoyment or disposal, treatment no less favourable than that which it accords to investments of its own investors or of the investors of any other Contracting Party or any third State and their related activities including management, maintenance, use, enjoyment or disposal, whichever is the most favourable.'

-COUNTRY : BULGARIA
+COUNTRY: BULGARIA

-Foreign persons may not acquire property right over land.
-A company with more than fifty per cent of foreign person's share may not acquire property right over agricultural land;
+Foreign persons may not acquire property rights over land.
+A company with more than 50% of foreign person's share may not acquire property right over agricultural land.

-Foreigners and foreign legal persons may not aquire property right over land except for as heritage according to the law.
-In this case they have to make it over:

-A foreign person may aquire property right over buildings, but without property right over the land;
+Foreigners and foreign legal persons may not aquire property rights over land except by way of inheritance according to the law.
+In this case they have to make it over.
+A foreign person may aquire property rights over buildings, but without property rights over the land.